cao-exe/course-gen/README.md

   user: // a reference to a User object
   name: // name of schedule
   courses: // an array of references to Course documents
+  priorityCount: // number of priority courses in the schedule
   createdAt: // timestamp
 }
 ```